lgulliver/lgulliver.github.io/_posts/2021-01-11-scan-terraform-kubernetes-and-more-with-terrascan.md

 terrascan scan -i k8s -o xml
 ```

-This will give you XML output that should be compatible with the JUnit XML format:
+This will give you XML output ~~that should be compatible with the JUnit XML format~~:

+**UPDATE: No it isn't compatible with JUnit/XUnit/NUnit or any other format supported by Azure DevOps**

 ```xml
 <results>